InstrumentationSolo Trb & Wind Ensemble

 Kenneth Tompkins, Detroit Symphony Orchestra

-Nan Washburn and the Michigan Philharmonic
+Nan Washburn & the Michigan Philharmonic

 Robert Lindahl, Central Michigan University